More in this Section

 This course will focus on establishing relationships and partnerships with diverse families.
 Learners will explore specific strategies for upholding cultural competence within an instructional setting.
 In addition, students will analyze family and community resources as well as strategies aimed at fostering a partnership with all families to promote student success.

-EDU 650 Teaching, Learning & Leading in the 21st Century
+EDU 650 Teaching, Learning and Leading in the 21st Century

 3 Credits